qdrant/landing_page/qdrant-landing/content/blog/building-search-rag-for-an-openapi-spec-nick-khami-vector-space-talks.md

 ---
-draft: true
+draft: false
 title: Building Search/RAG for an OpenAPI spec - Nick Khami | Vector Space Talks
 slug: building-search-rag-open-api
-short_description: Nick Khami, founder and engineer of Trieve, dives into the world of search and rag apps powered by Open API specs.
+short_description: Nick Khami, Founder and Engineer of Trieve, dives into the world of search and rag apps powered by Open API specs.
 description: Nick Khami discuss Trieve's work with Qdrant's Open API spec for creating powerful and simplified search and recommendation systems, touching on real-world applications, technical specifics, and the potential for improved user experiences.
 preview_image: /blog/from_cms/nick-khami-cropped.png
-date: 2024-04-12T20:49:00.000Z
+date: 2024-04-12T18:27:00.000Z
 author: Demetrios Brinkmann
 featured: false
 tags: